brendan887/pokemon-card-grader/READme.md

 - Art size (half art vs. full art)
 - Special variant (EX, GX, VMAX, etc.)

-We have decided to scrape card images for **the top 10 most valuable cards for each set** as of 11/3/24 (with the exception of few cards that have completely different appearances), with a total of 978 different cards.
+We have decided to scrape card images for **the top 10 most valuable cards for each set** as of 11/3/24 (with the exception of few cards that have a completely different appearance to standard cards), with a total of 978 different cards.
 The complete card list can be found in [here](https://docs.google.com/document/d/1S45M2bVT3rBX15cnimlXmRDwiepWfXl3hs9HDs8nDyU/edit?usp=sharing).
 Significant effort was required to generate this list, as well as to create a cleaned version available in `config.py`.
 This query provides a good distribution of cards as it automatically includes cards for each generation and the special variants for each of these generations.

 For each card, we have attempted to collect 2 images for each of the following classes, though not all grades were found for each card.